What's in it for you

 - Keep current filename: Select this check box if you want to maintain the filename of the asset that will be replaced by an updated version.
 This way you don’t have to bother with naming conventions when creating updated versions of existing assets.

-- To see the file update history, scroll to the bottom of the detail panel.
+- To see the file update history, click the Info tab in the asset detail panel.
 You will see three different dates:

 - Added: The initial date when the file was originally added to the content library